-If you are currently in public care and are thinking about coming to University, you could benefit from schemes to help you progress to higher education, and then receive extra support when you arrive.
+If you are currently in care or have experience of being in care, you could benefit from schemes to help you progress to higher education and receive extra support throughout your time at Leeds.

-We're committed to helping more care leavers come to University.
+We're committed to helping more care leavers and care-experienced students come to University.
 We understand that as a student who has experienced time in care you may have different concerns to other students.
-We are here to help you throughout your course, whether its just for a chat or to share concerns you may have about your application, finance arrangements, accommodation or your course.
+We are here to help you throughout your course, whether it’s just for a chat or to share concerns you may have about your application, finance arrangements, accommodation, or your course.

 Reach for Excellence

 You could be eligible for our two-year Reach for Excellence programme if your studying has been affected by your personal, economic or geographic circumstances but you have the potential to study at a top university

 You should live within a commutable distance of the University and be able to attend regular events on campus.

 Access to Leeds is an alternative admissions scheme, which you may benefit from if you have experienced time in care or you are estranged.
 You must be living permanently in the UK, have the potential to study at the University of Leeds and meet two or more of the criteria, which include having spent time in care.

 All care-experienced and estranged students are eligible to join the Plus Programme, which is a support scheme for UK-fee paying undergraduate and postgraduate taught students who come from backgrounds that are less represented at university.
 We are here to make sure you have access to all the opportunities at Leeds and to help you achieve everything you want while you’re here.

 You can find out more about the wide range of support on offer through the programme on the Plus Programme web pages.